Mandatory Covid certification scheme ‘a politically-driven decision’ – Givan

 “They are producing legislation to be rushed through this week which is discriminatory, which is ill thought-out and which many will regard as unenforceable.”

-Earlier, another Stormont Minister, Nichola Mallon, said she has written to the Department of Health to seek clarification as to when the certification system will be rolled out to other hospitality settings.
+Earlier, another Stormont Minister, Nichola Mallon, said she has asked the Department of Health for clarification as to when the certification system will be rolled out to other hospitality settings.

 In a statement on Monday, a department spokesman said: “The Department of Health can confirm that Covid certification regulations will now be made and commenced today, Monday November 29, rather than being laid in draft form only.